-// . // // Transforming Banking Services With Remote Advisory
+// . // Publications // Transforming Banking Services With Remote Advisory

 Il s'agit du troisième article de notre série "Banking on Humans".
 Vous pouvez également lire des articles sur l'optimisation du réseau d'agences bancaires et sur les raisons pour lesquelles l’humain est la clé du succès des services bancaires de détail.